-Allyson Shaw lives in York where she writes, reads and makes shiny things for her online shop, Feral Strumpet.
+Allyson Shaw lives on the coast of North East Scotland where she writes, reads and makes shiny things for her online shop, Feral Strumpet.
 Poetry was the bootcamp for her prose and she now writes mostly fiction, across genres and forms.

 “Allyson Shaw’s poetry wrestles fearlessly with strong angels, and invokes the aid of some great provocateurs – William Blake and Sylvia Plath among them.
 The drama is terrific here: Shaw has a righteous quarrel with the order of things, and at the same time her language displays a tender, eloquent love of this world.
 Passion and pattern strike a rare accord in these poems.”

 – Judith Grossman, author of How Aliens Think